Morning, Friday, 5th July 2019

-We expect discussion on the current state of value exchange - between digital platforms, intellectual property owners and rights-holders, and content creators - as well as on what is needed from policymakers and stakeholders to move towards an equitable future framework for the online consumption and distribution of copyrighted content.
+We expect discussion on the impact of this decision and next steps for legislation and regulation, and what it means for value exchange between digital platforms, intellectual property owners and rights-holders, and content creators - as well as on what else might be needed from policymakers and stakeholders for future frameworks for the online consumption and distribution of copyrighted content.

 Delegates will consider how best to achieve a balance between remuneration for IP owners and minimising the impact on the open distribution of information online - and will look at the way forward for improving cross-sectoral engagement on the issues.